Last updated:

 Want to know more about the Nike Mercurial Superfly 9/Vapor 15?
 My good friend Daniel is here to breakdown the boot for you in this video:

 While they still wrap around the foot closely, the current-gen Air Zoom Nike speed boots have become more forgiving, especially around the midfoot.
-Puma’s Ultra 5 has followed suit in that the shape is on the narrow side but the more has more give.
+Puma’s Ultra 6 has followed suit in that the shape is on the narrow side but the upper has more give.
 What sets it apart is its carbon fibre tooling, which makes it one, if not the most responsive boot on this list.

 I like how the Ultra has that snapback on the forefoot of the sole to give you that energy-return in every step.
 And I believe most will agree that the upper, for better or worse, really gives you that thin, barefoot sensation.
-My only issue with the Ultra 5 is that it’s certainly not for everyone, especially for those who might find the new tooling a tad bit aggressive.
+My only issue with the Ultra 6 is that it’s certainly not for everyone, especially for those who might find the new tooling a tad bit aggressive.
+Fortunately, Puma has the Ultra 6 in a Pebax-based sole version.

 4. Mizuno Morelia Neo Beta IV